replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 ### HA Recovery

-[Learn more](/docs/add-ons/ekco#clear-nodes) about how the ekco add-on ensures pods recover during node failure events.
+[Learn more](/docs/add-ons/ekco#clear-nodes) about how the EKCO add-on ensures pods recover during node failure events.

 ### Converting to HA